Skip to main content

 trigger: before-render

-• Declarative Hook of type edit: Jinja expressions can be used on the path, changes.search.string, changes.search.pattern attributes, at all points where value is used, and on the not-exists within a when, as per the example below:
+• Declarative Hook of type edit: Jinja expressions can be used on the path, changes.search.string, changes.search.pattern attributes, at all points where value is used, and on the not-exists within a when:

 - type: edit